Cities

 The challenges and opportunities for water and sanitation in Nigerian rural communities

 Introduction Accessibility to safe water and sanitation over the years has improved and will continue to improve globally due to the increased programmes, policies, and initiatives embarked on by relevant organisations and stakeholders.
-A report published by the United Nations Water Global Analysis and Assessment of Sanitation and Drinking Water (GLAAS) report published in
+A report published by the United Nations Water Global Analysis and Assessment of Sanitation and Drinking Water (GLAAS) report published in the

 The challenges and opportunities for water and sanitation in Nigerian rural communities Read More »